-- 1) In-service education on first aid and emergency procedures. - 2) Written policies and procedures concerning emergency transfer and transportation of inmates. - 3) Arrangements for emergency 24-hour on-call physician coverage. - 4) Coordination with security for arrangements when the emergency transfer of an inmate is indicated. - 5) Cardiopulmonary Resuscitation (CPR) Basic Training for all Health Services staff and other designated Departmental staff members. - D. HIV Testing: The CONTRACTOR shall provide testing for HIV infection under the following conditions: - 1) Upon request by the inmate;

-- 2) When there is evidence that an inmate, while at the Facility, has engaged in high-risk behavior, as established in Section 945.35, Florida Statutes, for transmitting or contracting HIV; - 3) If the inmate has a positive tuberculosis skin test or active TB; or - 4) Any other condition deemed medically necessary by the appropriate medical practitioner. - E. Infection Control Program: The CONTRACTOR shall provide for an Infection Control Program at the Facility.
+- 1) In-service education on first aid and emergency procedures. - 2) Written policies and procedures concerning emergency transfer and transportation of inmates. - 3) Arrangements for emergency 24-hour on-call physician coverage. - 4) Coordination with security for arrangements when the emergency transfer of an inmate is indicated. - 5) Cardiopulmonary Resuscitation (CPR) Basic Training for all Health Services staff and other designated departmental staff members. - D. HIV Testing: The CONTRACTOR shall provide testing for HIV infection under the following conditions: - 1) Upon request by the inmate; - When there is evidence that an inmate, while at the Facility, has engaged in highrisk behavior, as established in Section 945.35, Florida Statutes, for transmitting or contracting HIV; - 3) If the inmate has a positive tuberculosis skin test or active TB; or - 4) Any other condition deemed medically necessary by the appropriate medical practitioner. - E. Infection Control Program: The CONTRACTOR shall provide for an Infection Control Program at the Facility.
 The program will include, but is not limited to, concurrent surveillance of patients and staff, prevention techniques, and treatment and reporting of infections in accordance with local and state laws. - F. Special Medical Programs: The CONTRACTOR shall provide a "special medical program" for inmates who require close medical supervision including chronic and convalescent care.
 The plan of treatment shall include directions for health care staff and correctional staff regarding their roles in the care and supervision of the inmates.
-The special medical program shall service a broad range of health problems including but not limited to seizure disorders, diabetes, hypertension and AIDS. - G. Optical Services: The CONTRACTOR shall provide for Optical Services, including eye examinations performed on-site or off-site and in accordance with ACA Standards and DEPARTMENT bulletins.
+The special medical program shall service a broad range of health problems, including, but not limited to, seizure disorders, diabetes, hypertension and AIDS. - G. Optical Services: The CONTRACTOR shall provide for Optical Services, including eye examinations performed on-site or off-site and in accordance with ACA Standards and

+DC bulletins.
 A qualified optometrist shall examine inmates with specific complaints.

-Eyeglasses shall be provided at the inmate's expense unless clinically mandated by an ophthalmologist at which time the CONTRACTOR is financially responsible. - H. Infirmary Care and Hospitalization: The CONTRACTOR shall provide Infirmary care for inmates requiring skilled nursing care, chronic illness care, convalescent care, and all acute and chronic conditions which can be managed on-site which includes, but is not limited to the following: - 1) 24-hour coverage, supervised on-site by a Registered Nurse: - 2) Daily infirmary rounds by nursing staff; - 3) 24-hour Physician on-call coverage; - 4) Physician shall conduct infirmary rounds no less than one time per day, Monday through Friday.
+- H. Infirmary Care and Hospitalization: The CONTRACTOR shall provide infirmary care in the Facility's nine (9) hospital/observation beds for inmates requiring skilled nursing care, chronic illness care, convalescent care, and all acute and chronic conditions which can be managed on-site which includes, but is not limited to, the following: - 1) 24-hour coverage, supervised on-site by a Registered Nurse: - 2) Daily rounds by nursing staff; - 3) 24-hour Physician on-call coverage; - 4) Physician shall conduct rounds no less than one time per day, Monday through Friday.

-In addition, the CONTRACTOR shall develop a manual of nursing care procedures and ensure that a medical record is established for each patient.
-All infirmary encounters by a health care provider shall be documented in the inmate's medical record.
+In addition, the CONTRACTOR shall develop a manual of nursing care procedures and ensure that a medical record is established for each patient receiving care pursuant to this sub-paragraph H. All encounters by a health care provider shall be documented in the inmate's medical record.

-If, in the opinion of the on-site CHO, the inmate cannot be properly treated at the Facility, the inmate shall be referred to a Facility that can provide the necessary treatment, which has been mutually agreed to by the DEPARTMENT and CONTRACTOR to provide hospital-based services for the DEPARTMENT's inmates.
+If, in the opinion of the on-site CHO, the inmate cannot be properly treated at the Facility, the inmate shall be referred to a Facility that can provide the necessary treatment, which has been mutually agreed to by the DC and CONTRACTOR to provide hospital-based services for the DC's inmates.

-Those inmates requiring care beyond the capability of the infirmary shall be hospitalized at a licensed community facility.
-Routine admission from the Facility shall be made to a hospital facility approved by the DEPARTMENT.
+Those inmates requiring care beyond the extent to which services are required by this sub-paragraph H shall be hospitalized at a licensed community facility.
+Routine admission from the Facility shall be made to a hospital facility approved by the DC.
 Recommendations for hospitalization, with the exception of emergency situations, shall require review and approval by the on-site CHO.
 Hospital admissions that arise from emergency situations shall be reviewed by the on-site CHO within 48 hours of admission.